 Whenever possible, we seek first to fill job openings with qualified applicants from within the YMCA.
 (See Policy 3.07).
-Notices of job vacancies are posted internally first.
+Notices of job vacancies are posted Via the electronic posting in Paylocity.
 If the position is not filled through internal means, the Internet, local agencies, universities, and colleges will be utilized as a resource for staffing.
 You should notify your manager if you would like to be considered for a different position within the YMCA.
 Employees must complete at least their 90-day introductory period in their current position and must be in good standing in their current position before being eligible to request a transfer or promotion.